mco-gh/mco.dev/content/post/puzzles/cathat.md

 <h4>Your challenge is to tell me which hat contains the cat.</h4>

-No matter what you do, don't watch this spoiler video. :)
+No matter what you do, don't watch this spoiler video (unless you'd like to check your answer).

 <br>